AustinWise/smeagol/README.md

 * `index-page` on Gollum defaults to `Home`.
 Smeagol defaults to `README` to be compatible with online code hosting systems such as GitHub and Azure Devops.
 * The default port is `8000` rather than `4567`.
+* Support for transclusion.
+If a line contains `{{file-name.md}}`, the contents of `file-name.md` will replace that line.

+## Security

+Smeagol is intended to be run on your local computer to read your own private data.
+It is not designed to be exposed to the public internet: there is no authentication.

+That said, there is one class of security problem I would be interested in hearing about: opening a maliciously designed Wiki with Smeagol either causing code execution or writing to files outside the wiki directory.
+Please file an issue if you encounter such a problem.

 ## Why Rust, please tell me more about why you love Rust